A Long-Awaited Return: Inside Suzanne Farrell's "Diamonds" Rehearsal at NYCB

 "I know," Farrell says.
 "But it's more exciting if the arabesque turn afterwards is sustained."

+Farrell goes over a partnering sequence with Maria Kowroski and Tyler Angle.
+Rosalie O'Connor, Courtesy NYCB.

 Indeed, the pirouette's sailing, majestic quality is what makes this particular moment of the pas de deux so dramatic.
-It's one of many illuminating details brought out over three rehearsal days in April, when Farrell coached two principal casts—Maria Kowroski and Tyler Angle, who perform tonight, being the other—for the company's performances of "Diamonds" this week and next.
+It's one of many illuminating details brought out over three rehearsal days in April, when Farrell coached two principal casts—Maria Kowroski and Tyler Angle being the other—for the company's performances of "Diamonds" this week and next.

 But there's another reason why Farrell's presence here is so significant: While she is arguably one of the most important ballerinas in NYCB's history, one who collaborated closely with Balanchine and originated roles in 24 of his ballets, this day marked her first time back to the company in 26 years.
 After her retirement from the stage in 1989, then ballet master in chief Peter Martins kept her on staff as a teacher and coach, but rarely gave her opportunities to work with the dancers.
 In 1993, he dismissed her from the company entirely.